wpsharks/ubuntu-bootstrap/README.md

 # This allows for special event handling.
 Helpful, but not required at this time.
 ```

-_**Note:** If you don't install Landrush and instead you go with the alternate DNS plugin `vagrant-hostsupdater` (or you choose not to install a DNS plugin at all), it will mean that your VM will have a static IP address of: `192.168.42.42`_
+_**Note:** If you don't install Landrush and instead you go with the simpler DNS plugin `vagrant-hostsupdater` (or you choose not to install a DNS plugin at all), it will mean that your VM will have a static IP address of: `192.168.42.42`_

 _This also means that you can only run a single VM at one time, because the static IP is the same for each VM.
 If you go this route and also want to run multiple VM instances at the same time you will need to change the IP address in the [`Vagrantfile`](Vagrantfile) for each additional VM that you bring up._